-The default virtual network adapter emulated inside a guest is either an AMD PCnet32 device (vlance) or an Intel E1000 device (E1000).
+The default virtual network adapter emulated in a virtual machine is either an AMD PCnet32 device (vlance) or an Intel E1000 device (E1000).
 VMware also offers the VMXNET family of paravirtualized network adapters, however, that provide better performance than these default adapters and should be used for optimal performance within any guest operating system for which they are available.